 Growing plants in containers is an easy way to add color, texture and size to your outdoor garden.
 Trees offer a sense of calm, beauty and wilderness to every landscape.
 They can be used as part of the background or focal point of any garden design, either large or small.

 Growing trees in pots is not as simple as it sounds.
 There are many factors to consider before deciding on the tree that’s right for you.

 To begin with, not all planters were created equal.

 Containers come in different materials: concrete, plastic, resin, or clay pots are all excellent choices.
 Each type brings to the table different benefits.
 Choosing the right container is going to be just as important as choosing the right soil for your potted tree.

 The best containers for trees are the ones that are strong and durable enough to be outside in the elements for years and still look great.
 Clay pots are heavy while lightweight plastic pots are not able to withstand windy conditions.

 Our planters, however, tick all the boxes.
 They are made of heavy-duty fiberglass resin that’s weatherproof, fade-resistant, and doesn’t rust or leech chemicals into your landscape because they are made of fiberglass!

 There are many different reasons why you may want to do container planting instead of ground planting.

-First, with container planting, you can take your trees inside during the winter to shelter them from frost, or during the summer to protect them from really hot weather.
-You can even take them with you when you move to a new house!
+Firstly, with tree potting, trees are given a safe space to grow and thrive.
+Using a planter means less mess and more control.
+You can also take your trees inside during the winter to shelter them from frost, or during the summer to protect them from hot weather.

 1. Dwarf Alberta Spruce (Picea glauca ‘Conica’)